Fort Duffield

 Fort Duffield is a Union American Civil War fort located outside West Point, Kentucky.
 It saw use in 1862, and was abandoned when it appeared that the war would never come near the fort.
 Ironically, John Hunt Morgan would in 1863 lead his Raiders right past the fort and may have been stopped had the fort not been abandoned.

-William Tecumseh Sherman was concerned with the Confederate positions in Bowling Green and Columbus, and sent the 37th Indiana and the 9th Michigan regiments to West Point.
+William Tecumseh Sherman was concerned with the Confederate positions in Bowling Green and Columbus, and sent the 37th Indiana and the 9th Michigan Infantry Regiment to West Point.
 The plan was to use West Point as a Union supply base for Elizabethtown.
 Sherman ordered the fort to be built on Pearman Hill to protect the town and supply route.
 Construction began on November 3, 1861, and was finished in two months.
 The fort was named for the Rev. George Duffield of Detroit, whose son, Colonel William W. Duffield, led the 9th Michigan Infantry.
 There were 950 troops stationed there, but they were soon sent to the front lines and the fort was mostly unused in 1862, seeing its last use that fall.